This Tiny Fish Can Withstand Almost Anything

 With his colleague Joel Meyer, Di Giulio collected some Elizabeth River mummichogs and raised several generations of them in large aquariums filled with clean water and mud.
 Despite their lack of exposure to the river’s contaminants, these subsequent generations of Atlantic Wood fish continued to show increased resistance to the birth defects elicited by these compounds when placed back in dirty water to breed compared to control-site fish.
 Whatever enabled the mummichogs to survive in the Elizabeth was clearly heritable—a sign that the fish had genetically adapted to the pollution.

 “It was like they were actually better off, at least in the short term, in the presence of these pollutants,” Meyer says.
 But it came with a price.
-While the Elizabeth River mummichogs might have figured out how to survive these toxicants, they died after fewer than 90 minutes when exposed to a compound that became toxic when the fish were placed in direct sunlight—an hour sooner than the York River mummies.
+While the Elizabeth River mummichogs might have figured out how to survive these toxicants, they died after less than 90 minutes when exposed to a compound that became toxic when the fish were placed in direct sunlight—an hour sooner than the York River mummies.
 In the cloudy waters of the Elizabeth, with limited UV penetration, this wasn’t an imminent problem, but it was worrying nonetheless.

 In recent years, new genetic tools have allowed scientists to ask questions about the fish’s ability to withstand pollution, however poorly, at the DNA level.